Lemon Garlic Chicken over Cauliflower Mash

 1 dash black pepper

-2 pounds beef stew meat -- cubed
+2 pounds sirloin or beef stew meat -- cubed

 1/2 cup chopped onion